 - 1. Connect a laptop/notebook PC to the ECU and connect to the ECU using PCLink. - 2.
 Click on 'Analogue Channel' in the configuration tree. - 3.
 Select the An Temp channel the sensor has been wired to. - 4.
 Ensure that channel (and only that channel) is set to 'Inlet Air Temperature'. - 5.
 Select the correct 'Temp Sensor Type'. - 6.
 Select the 'Analog Inputs' tab in the runtime values section of PCLink (lower part of the screen). - 7.
 Ensure that IAT reads the correct temperature. - 8.
-Perform a 'Store' by clicking on the S button (top centre of screen) or press F4.
+Perform a 'Store' by pressing F4.

-6.6 Input and Output Setup
+5.6 Input and Output Setup